wybustc/twfit/README.md

 ```

 # How to run
-First, you need to set the two global used in the twfit.py as follow:
+First, you need to set the two global variables used in the twfit.py as follow:
 ```
 PATH_ic=/path/to/17_ic.fit
 PATH_dustmap=/path/to/your/dustmap